AnassDoublal/Lyrix/README.md

 # Lyrix
-A user-friendly website to view lyrics from millions of songs !
+A user-friendly website to view lyrics from millions of songs!

 ## APIs used
 - Spotify: https://developer.spotify.com/ -> Tracks